Foods That Last a Long Time, 25 Years or More

 The world is full of corn, which is regarded as a staple meal in many nations.
 Be careful while hoarding corn; always choose dried or dehydrated varieties since canned corn has a shorter shelf life than dehydrated varieties.

-For up to two years, canned corn can be kept in storage without becoming bad, but after that point, the can will start to swell and become unsafe to eat.
+Cans of corn can be stored for up to two years without becoming bad, but after that point, they will start to swell and become unsafe to eat.

 Choose Your Long-Term Survival Foods Wisely!

-Always keep in mind that even food that has been properly stored might be impacted by rodents, weather, water, people, or other disasters when making prepping for the future.
 Planning and having backup survival strategies are essential.
-Food that lasts 25 years, must still be usable when you return to it; simply storing it for 25 years is insufficient.
+Food that lasts 25 years must still be usable when you return to it; simply storing it for 25 years is insufficient.